bethkux/ASS_ENR1/Milestone1/identification_of_responsibilities.md

 ##### Data export responsibilities
 - Provide access to the “Data Export” section.
 - Display available data categories for selection.
-- Allow to export in whichever format (CSV, XLSX, PDF).
+- Allow export in the chosen format (CSV, XLSX, PDF).

 ##### Data validation responsibilities
 - Verify access permissions and visibility rules.
 - Compile and anonymize selected data fields.
-- Allow to only export selected data.
+- Allow exporting only selected data.
 - Generate the export file in the chosen format.

-##### Confirmation respnosibilities
+##### Confirmation responsibilities
-- Enable file download for SDO.
+- Enable file download for the SDO.
 - Log the export event for compliance and tracking.
 - Show the progress of the export.
 - Notify the user of successful export completion.
-- Generate concise file name according to some predefined criteria (Year, Category, etc.).
+- Generate a concise file name according to predefined criteria (Year, Category, etc.).